 I have a different reason for training: I train because I want to change the way I feel and because I want to change my mind set.
 This is one of the driving factors behind my diet choices as well.

-I want to be completely honest here and share that exercising consistently is an ongoing challenge for me.
-I love the way I feel when I’m exercising regularly, but keeping myself on that band wagon requires constant effort.
+I want to be completely honest here and share that exercising consistently has been an ongoing challenge for me.
+I love the way I feel when I’m exercising regularly, but keeping myself on that band wagon has required constant effort.

 One of the biggest limiting factors in most of our lives – one of the things that most prevents us from achieving all that we want to achieve – is tiredness.
 You wake up in the morning and instead of leaping out of bed filled with enthusiasm, you struggle to drag yourself up and start to be productive.
 Then at the end of the day, you go home, and instead of doing something fun, interesting or productive, you just crash on the sofa and watch TV.
 Sound familiar?